paulc4/hello-server/README.md

 mvn package
 ```

-Shoud create an executable jar in target.
+Should create an executable jar in target.
 Run it:

 ```sh
 java -jar target/hello-server-1.0.0.jar